athifjey/CampaignDashboard/README.md

 The app is supported in the following browsers

 1. Latest 3 versions of Chrome
-2. lastest 2 versions of Mozilla
+2. Latest 2 versions of Mozilla
 3. Latest version of EDGE
 4. No support for IE

-The app is built for Desptop screens, laptop screens and Tablets.
+The app is built for Desktop screens, laptop screens and Tablets.
 Not built for mobile.

 Refer package.json for the list of libraries used.